-Escott and Rockport: Escott is home to the Municipal Archives Office and Library.
-There are no municipally-owned recreational facilities located in Rockport though it is recognized that the Escott library services this area.
+• Escott and Rockport: Escott is home to the Municipal Archives Office.
+There are no municipally-owned recreational facilities located in Rockport.

 As such, this Master Plan recognizes Lansdowne and Seeley's Bay as the primary service locations for recreational facilities in the Township.